sebmentation-fault/jekyll-tailwind/_posts/2024-06-17-jekyll-tailwind-version-0.1..md

 layout: post
 title:  Jekyll-Tailwind Version 0.1.
 date:   2024-06-17 00:00:58
-categories: jekyll tailwind
+categories: jekyll updates
+tags: tailwind no-node btw
 ---
 I did it!
 I created a site using Jekyll and tailwind!
 Without `node.js`{:.javascript}!

-I even made a helper script to make a new Jekyll post file with some basic front matter (more on that later).
+I even made a helper script to make a new Jekyll post file with some basic front matter (check my dotfiles).

 To my future self, or anyone else who would like to know, the following should be a nice guide for how to get started on something similar.